Blendify/blender-manual/blender_docs/manual/video_editing/sequencer/strips/text.rst

 .. tip::

-   All Text Strips in a video sequence can be :ref:`exported <bpy.ops.sequencer.export_subtitles>` as a `SubRip <https://en.wikipedia.org/wiki/SubRip>`__ file.
+   All Text strips in a video sequence can be :ref:`exported <bpy.ops.sequencer.export_subtitles>` as a `SubRip <https://en.wikipedia.org/wiki/SubRip>`__ file.
    This is useful when using Text Strips as subtitles.

 Options
 =======